ericschulman/facenet/README.md

-# Font Recognition using Tensorflow and Facenet
+# Creating Embeddings and Recognizing Fonts using Tensorflow

 ## File structure/files
-* This folder holds the application, and should have external folders with the data.
+* This repository holds the codes to train the neural network and produce the embeddings.
+The embeddings can be used to recognize fonts.
+The embeddings will be used in https://github.com/ericschulman/fonts_causal_analysis for causal economic analyses.
+This repository should have external folders with the data.
+Here is an example of folder structure under a name ``fonts_project''.

 ```
 fonts_project